The Outsiders (novel): Critical reception

-Aftermath, film adaptation, museum and popular culture

-In Hinton later novels
+Legacy

 Ponyboy Curtis appears in Hinton's later novel That Was Then, This Is Now (1971).

-Film adaption

-The 1983 film adaptation was directed by Francis Ford Coppola, since its release it retains a fanbase.
+The 1983 film adaptation, directed by Francis Ford Coppola has retained a fan base since its release.
 The film is notable for casting young actors before their rise to fame, which includes C. Thomas Howell, Ralph Macchio, Matt Dillon, Patrick Swayze, Rob Lowe, Emilio Estevez, Tom Cruise, and Diane Lane.

-Sequel TV series

 A television series based on the characters of the novel and film aired in 1990.
 It consists of a different cast playing the same characters.
 It picks up right after the events of the film's ending and lasted only one season.

-Video-game

-In Rockstar Vancouver/Rockstar Games' 2006 video game Bully, two factions, The Greasers and the Preppies/Preps, who both have major roles in the game, are based on The Outsiders’ Greaser and Socs factions respectively.
-On occasion, while starting a fight with a Greaser, he may say "Heads up, Ponyboy".
+In Rockstar Games' 2006 video game Bully, the Greasers and the Preppies/Preps are based on The Outsiders.

+A stage musical of the same name held its world premiere at La Jolla Playhouse in February/March 2023.
+The production was directed by Danya Taymor from a libretto by Adam Rapp, with songs by Jamestown Revival and music supervision, arrangements, and orchestrations by Justin Levine.
+The show began previews on Broadway at the Bernard B. Jacobs Theatre on March 16, 2024 and officially opened on April 11.
+It received 12 nominations at the 77th Tony Awards, winning 4 including Best Musical.
+The musical is set to be adapted into a feature film as of March 2025.